H. Policy and Procedures Applicable to Sexual Harassment and Sexual Misconduct

 - In extraordinary circumstances, the Provost or other appropriate vice president, or president, in consultation with the Provost (in the case of a student or faculty member) and the chair of the University Faculty Council (in the case of a faculty member), may at any time during the proceedings, suspend a member of the IIT community from participation in activities where there is cause to believe that serious and immediate harm to others will ensue.

-If the person accused of the assault is an IIT student, a complaint may also be brought to the Dean of Students.
+If the person accused of the sexual misconduct is an IIT student, a complaint may also be brought to the Dean of Students.
 The complaint will be investigated according to the procedures outlined under this Policy and Procedure on Sexual Harassment and the matter will be handled accordingly.
-(Mediation and negotiated settlement will not be used to resolve a complaint of sexual assault.)
+(Mediation and negotiated settlement will not be used to resolve a complaint of sexual misconduct.)